Dental assistant job satisfaction: 3 factors that matter most

 Dental assistants are highly educated, well-trained, and knowledgeable.
 They take on a variety of responsibilities to ensure safe and successful patient visits, including infection control, instrument processing, and sterilization.
 Understandably, they want to be compensated appropriately for their skills and the effort they put into making dental offices operate smoothly.

-Among DANB certificants who took the survey, 78% said salary is “very important” to them, making it the most crucial factor for dental assistant satisfaction.
+Among survey respondents, over 80% said salary is “very important” to them — making it the most crucial factor for dental assistant job satisfaction.

 “I contribute a lot to my dental office and would like to be recognized as a contributor,” says one survey participant.